 R is a powerful language for geocomputation but there are many other options for spatial data analysis providing thousands of geographic functions.
 Awareness of other languages for geocomputation will help decide when a different tool may be more appropriate for a specific task, and place R in the wider geospatial ecosystem.
-Various R interfaces or ‘bridges’ to dedicated GIS software have been created (see Chapter 9) so it’s worth knowing what is out there even from an R spatial perspective: there may already be an existing (or in-development) bridge enabling functions implemented in other languages to be run from the R command line.
 This section briefly introduces the languages C++, Java and Python for geocomputation, in preparation for Chapter 9.

 An important feature of R (and Python) is that it is an interpreted language.
 This is advantageous because it enables interactive programming in a Read–Eval–Print Loop (REPL): code entered into the console is immediately executed and the result is printed, rather than waiting for the intermediate stage of compilation.
-On the other hand compiled languages such as C++, Java and Rust tend to run faster (after they have been compiled, which takes computer and programmer time).
+On the other hand compiled languages such as C++ and Java tend to run faster (once they have been compiled).

 C++ provides the basis for many GIS packages such as QGIS, GRASS and SAGA so is a sensible starting point.
 Well-written C++ is very fast, making it a good choice for performance-critical applications such as the processing of large spatial data but is harder to learn than Python or R. C++ has become more accessible through the Rcpp package, which provides a good ‘way in’ to C programming for R users.
 Proficiency with C++ opens the possibility of creating new, high-performance ‘geoalgorithms’ and a better understanding of the code underlying dedicated open-source GIS software such as GEOS (see Chapter 10).